 As previously stated, the CRC published its first set of rules and regulations in August of this year.
-The cannabis business license types, approved conduct, and fees are just a few of the highlights from the sections of the rules and regulations.
+The cannabis business license types, approved conduct, and fees are just a few highlights from the rules and regulations sections.
 They are as follows:

 Adult-Use Cannabis License Types

-- Class 1 Cannabis Cultivator – Authorized to grow adult-use cannabis.
-Indoor or outdoor growing is allowed, but only with the approval of a municipality.
+- Class 1 Cannabis Cultivator License – Authorized to grow adult-use cannabis.
+Indoor or outdoor growing is allowed, but only with a municipality’s approval.

-- Class 2 Cannabis Manufacturer – Authorized to grow cannabis for adult-use.
+- Class 2 Cannabis Manufacturer License – Authorized to grow cannabis for adult use.
 Cannabis must be manufactured under the supervision of a manufacturing supervisor in a secure facility.

-- Class 4 Cannabis Distributor – Authorized to transport adult-use cannabis products in bulk between cultivators, manufacturers, and retailer.
+- Class 4 Cannabis Distributor License – Authorized to transport adult-use cannabis products bulk between cultivators, manufacturers, and retailers.

-- Class 5 Cannabis Retailer – Authorized to buy adult-use cannabis from licensed growers, manufacturers, or wholesalers and sell it to consumers.
-Age verification measures will be required to ensure no one under the age of 21 can acquire cannabis, and sales will be limited to one ounce per customer.
+- Class 5 Cannabis Retailer License – Authorized to buy adult-use cannabis from licensed growers, manufacturers, or wholesalers and sell it to consumers.
+Age verification measures will be required to ensure no one under 21 can acquire cannabis, and sales will be limited to one ounce per customer.

 Application for a temporary conditional permit allows a business to legally engage as a cannabis cultivator, manufacturer, wholesaler, distributor, retailer or delivery service while pursuing a full license.